AlexanderCannon/byop/README.md

 Before I say anything about how I test things, I want to say the one thing you should take away from this it's that **Developers Should Write Tests™️**.
 I strongly believe that the best person to test something is the person who designed and built it.

 Does that mean there is no room for testers?
 Absolutely not, but your testers should also be engineers.
 I strongly believe that you should have people who specialise in breaking apps, in the same way you should have InfoSec engineers, and DevOps engineers.

 Testers should focus on industrially breaking things.
 Verifying behaviour should be done by the developer who created functionality and the PO who asked for it.
 As an organisation you should be doing user testing, A/B testing and everything else in your power to verify the correctness of your designs.

 If you find that this isn't being done, it's usually a cultural problem, unrealistic expectations and deadlines often result in useless unit tests and code thrown over the fence to let someone else find bugs.

 This is often the case in scrum; developers need to finish a piece of work by an arbitrary deadline.
-Instead of finishing they can just mark it as ready for test and push it.
+Instead of finishing it properly they can just mark it as ready for test and push it.
 This buys time for the bug fix in the next sprint, and management is happy; to the detriment of your codebase and team's morale.

 #### 👷‍♀️Testing as a developer
 It's easy to become dogmatic about testing.
 If you've ever been asked to hit 100% unit test coverage, you'll know the feeling.